-How much would I expect to spend on a daily basis?
+How much can I expect to spend on a daily basis?

-Whilst travelling through Costa Rica you can eat lunch and dinner for under £20 per person.
-Some of the hotels offer set menus in the evening for as little as $15 dollars per person and bottled water costs around $2.
+Whilst travelling through Costa Rica you can eat lunch and dinner for the equivalent of about £20 per person.
+Of course this depends on the type of restaurant you eat in, so prices can vary.
+Some of our more remote hotels include all meals while many offer set menus in the evening for as little as $15 per person.
+Bottled water costs around $2.
 If you wanted to tip your guides, any amount is greatly appreciated but we advise around $4 per person.
 If you want to book any extra excursions, your hotel can help you to organise this.
+If you’re self driving, you shouldn’t need to fill your tank more than a couple of times during a 2-week itinerary.

 What is the food like in Costa Rica?